rustomax/rust-iterators/README.md

 Beautiful thing about Rust is that you can use generic language facilities to extend it.
 Let us leverage this awesome power and create our own iterator!
 We will build a very simple iterator that produces a series of pairs of temperatures `(Fahrenheit, Celsius)`, represented by a tuple of floating-point numbers `(f32, f32)`.
 The temperature is calculated using commonly known formula: `°C = (°F - 32) / 1.8`.

 An iterator starts with a `struct`.
 Whatever we name the `struct` will also be the name of the iterator.
 We will call ours `FahrToCelc`.
-The `struct` contains fields that hold useful information.
+The `struct` contains fields that hold useful information that persists between subsequent iterator calls.
 We will have two `f32` fields - the temperature in Fahrenheit, and the increment step:

 ```rust
 struct FahrToCelc {